Relationship between mineral and spiritual science

 2. state of consciousness

 • The scope and method of mineral science are linked to the state of consciousness (of the majority of the population), specifically contemporary 'mundane' or better sensory waking consciousness consisting of observation through the physical senses, and sensory thinking about this.
+(One might also say it is 'mineral consciousness' related to the mineral Condition of Life of our Earth stage of evolution.)

 • Spiritual science regards consciousness as a spectrum of which mundane sensory consciousness is a part, but extends it to other forms called imagination, inspiration and intuition - see stages of clairvoyance.
 These terms denote the ability to view soul (astral world) and (lower and higher) spirit world through various stages of clairvoyance (enabled through higher senses besides our current physical senses).